-How Does Dr. Duc Pham Determine if my Tooth Needs to Be Extracted?
+How Does Dr. Marian Bradford Determine if my Tooth Needs to Be Extracted?

 - The Amount Of Tooth Damage – Decay and injury can result in trauma to the tooth.
-If the damage too extensive to be repaired, Dr. Pham may suggest extraction.
+If the damage too extensive to be repaired, Dr. Bradford may suggest extraction.

 - Disease and Infection – Severe infections or periodontal disease that isn’t responding to treatment can lead to an extraction being necessary.
 If the tooth’s root gets exposed or has experienced extensive damage, it may need to be removed.